qwertyuu/june/README.md

 ## Building the source

-Assuming you have all requirements from above, run `cmake . && make`.
+Assuming you have all dependencies from above, run `cmake . && make`.

 This will produce a directory called `out` containing the `bin` and `lib` folders.
 The built `june` driver will be in `out/bin`.